- by Philip Wilde, Information and Research, Central Library

 At some point towards the end of the eighteenth century, before being acquired by the Gott family, it must have belonged to Mr Joseph Cator of Beckenham in Essex, as his armorial bookplate is on the inside front cover.

-To view the Book of Hours please visit the Information and Research department on the 2nd Floor of the Central Library.
+To view the Book of Hours please visit the Local and Family History department on the 2nd Floor of the Central Library.
 Two forms of ID (one with your name and another with your address) and at least 24-hours will be required to view items from the Treasures or Collections.
-Please call 0113 378 5005 for further details and to book an appointment.
+Please call 0113 378 6982 for further details and to book an appointment.